Music, art, pie-bakin’, wood-splittin’, fly-castin’, belly-dancin’, fun-lovin’ festival since 1971

 About the Fair

-*Always held the last full weekend of July
+*Always held the last full weekend of July in

 It’s hard to believe that just over 50 years ago, the Carbondale Mountain Fair came into being.
 Brought together by volunteers, lead by the Mother of the Fair, Laurie Loeb.
 The first few years hosted a traveling chautauqua, which quickly evolved into a locally-based, volunteer-run, non-sponsored festival that exemplifies the values of Carbondale; Collaboration, Creativity, Education, Volunteerism, Curiosity and Inclusion.
 View the full history of Mountain Fair here.